BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 <p align="center">
   <img src="https://github.com/BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/blob/master/readme_resources/Ubuntu_Vulnerability_Fixes.png" alt="workflow">
 </p>
-This histogram shows that close to 50% of the vulnerabilities on Ubuntu packages are fixed withing 100 days of reporting which is quite impressive.
-Although there are vulnerabilities in both Debian and Ubuntu packages that take 5 years to be resolved, probably due to negligence or due to the less severity of the vulnerability.
+This histogram shows that close to 50% of the vulnerabilities on Ubuntu packages are fixed withing 100 days of reporting, which is quite impressive.
+Though there are some vulnerabilities in both Debian and Ubuntu packages that take 5 years to be resolved - probably due to negligence or due to the less severity of the vulnerability.

 ### Deliverable 2: Identify OS distribution
 #### Process: